Hey, it's Jose.

 The “tell” is in the language.
 Real problems generate "I can't imagine going back."
 Nice-to-haves generate "interesting, we're evaluating options."

-No GTM model can manufacture urgency for a problem the market doesn't feel urgently.
-Product failures eventually look like sales failures — this is the trap.
-Leaders pile on more pipeline, more sequences, more SDR coverage.
-Win rates stay flat because the constraint was never the motion.
-It was the message.
+Product failures eventually look like sales failures and lead to the wrong actions: more pipeline, more sequences, more SDR coverage.
+Win rates stay flat because the constraint was never the volume.
+It was the message and the perceived fit.

 The GTM Reloaded framework addresses this through the Intelligence Layer, 80% of customer insights are already inside your organization, trapped in call recordings no one reviews or support tickets closed without analysis.
 Organizations that build the capability to surface these signals catch product-market drift before it becomes a crisis.

-Ask yourself: When your best customers describe why they bought, are they describing a problem they were actively trying to solve — or a benefit they discovered after the sale?
+Ask yourself: When your best customers describe why they bought, are they describing a problem they were actively trying to solve, or a benefit they discovered after the sale?

-Failure Mode #3: The Relationship
+Failure Mode #3: The Relationship (not on everyone’s radar)

 Most underestimated.
 Most preventable.

-The efficiency wave pushed everyone to fully automated post-sales: onboarding sequences, dashboard QBRs, usage-signal renewal triggers.
-It all looked great on paper.
-Until a competitor showed up with a dedicated human who made the customer feel like the most important account in the portfolio.
+It all looked great on paper, until a competitor showed up with a dedicated human who made the customer feel like the most important account in the portfolio.

 Those accounts didn't churn because the product got worse.
 They churned because a human showed up and theirs didn't.

-Using AI to generate infinite leads without the human discipline to qualify them properly doesn't scale a working motion, it amplifies a broken one.
 Flood your pipeline and your sellers go underwater; which opportunities should they prioritize?
 Chasing every deal will lead to a drop in sales efficiency, smaller deal sizes, and a demoralized team.
+More volume will just create more chaos, you need more rigor.

 One more thing the room flagged that almost nobody does: after you close, go back to the original buying committee and prove the problem was solved.
-Measure the realized value.
-Communicate it explicitly.
-It's shockingly rare.
-It's also one of the highest-leverage retention and expansion moves.

-Ask yourself: If your top three accounts were considering a competitor today, would you know — and would they tell you?
+Ask yourself: If your top three accounts were considering a competitor today, would you know, and would they tell you?

 The 90-Day Gut Check